rafalmaciag/rafalmaciag/index.md

 Practical agile principles should empower the **Business** to:

-* Check out new hypothesis and decide, based on data, which is better.
-[DataDriven / LeanStartup]
+* Check out new hypothesis and decide, based on data, which is better. [[DataDriven](https://www.springboard.com/blog/data-driven-design/) / [LeanStartup](http://theleanstartup.com/principles)]
-* Decide on pipeline's/work's velocity - scale easily work aproximetly proportionally to size.
+* Decide on pipeline's/work's velocity - scale easily work approximately proportionally to size.
 * Demand that feature unit cost doesn't increase with feature set.
 * Change easily the delivery order of features, without affecting project costs.